HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: 'brms'
+    Packages suggested but not available for checking: 'rstanarm', 'spdep'
     ```

 # LS2Wstat